OWeinert/dmx-led-controller/code/DlclNet/Readme.md

-A .NET library for interaction with the DLCL host via gRpc
+A .NET library for creation of a gRPC client connected to a DLCL gRPC server